ethanpost/quizk.ing/Engineering/Send_Cut_Send/01-03-CAD_Basics_-_Origins,_Planes,_and_Navigating_Your_Workspace_-_Education_Chapter_1_Lesson_3.md

 7. B – In the room analogy, the floor represents the XY plane, which is horizontal.

-8. D – The view cube is located in the top right corner of the workspace and appears as an interactive cube.
+8. C – The view cube is located in the top right corner of the workspace and appears as an interactive cube.

-9. C – The home button resets the view to the default orientation, centering the origin and showing an ISO view.
+9. D – The home button resets the view to the default orientation, centering the origin and showing an ISO view.

 10. B – Panning is done by holding the middle mouse button and dragging to move the view left, right, up, or down.

-11. B – Zooming is done using the scroll wheel - scroll up to zoom in, scroll down to zoom out.
+11. C – Zooming is done using the scroll wheel - scroll up to zoom in, scroll down to zoom out.

-12. C – Rotating requires holding Shift and the middle mouse button, then dragging to rotate the view around the model.
+12. A – Rotating requires holding Shift and the middle mouse button, then dragging to rotate the view around the model.

-13. A – Before sketching, you must select a plane (XY, XZ, or YZ) to serve as your drawing surface.
+13. D – Before sketching, you must select a plane (XY, XZ, or YZ) to serve as your drawing surface.

 14. A – True.
 All three axes are perpendicular to each other, meeting at 90-degree angles at the origin.

-15. B – ISO view stands for isometric view, which shows the model from a 3D perspective.
+15. C – ISO view stands for isometric view, which shows the model from a 3D perspective.

 16. B – For vertical surfaces, you would use either the XZ plane or YZ plane, as these are the vertical planes.

-17. B – Planes serve as surfaces for drawing sketches, like "pieces of paper" in 3D space.
+17. C – Planes serve as surfaces for drawing sketches, like "pieces of paper" in 3D space.

 18. A – True.
 For simple projects, the initial choice of plane doesn't matter, but it becomes important for complex assemblies.